saghul/evergreen/docs/futures.rst

         If the future is cancelled before completing then CancelledError will be raised.

         If the call raised, this method will raise the same exception.

-    .. py:method:: exception(timeout=None)

-        Return the exception raised by the call.
-If the call hasn’t yet completed then this method will wait up to timeout seconds.
-If the call hasn’t completed in timeout seconds, then a TimeoutError will be raised. timeout can be an int or float.
-If timeout is not specified or None, there is no limit to the wait time.

-        If the future is cancelled before completing then CancelledError will be raised.

-        If the call completed without raising, None is returned.

     .. py:method:: add_done_callback(func)